What Does an Architectural Drafter Do?

 - Have strong computer skills

-- Work well on a deadline
+- Manage your time well and work efficiently on deadline